giva-nildo/diversity_analyses_LMH/README.md

 # diversity_analyses_LMH
-First archived release of the analysis workflow supporting the manuscript “Genomic diversity reveals breeding pools in Brazilian tetraploid potato germplasm.”
+First archived release of the analysis workflow supporting the manuscript **“Genomic diversity reveals breeding pools in Brazilian tetraploid potato germplasm”**

 This release contains the R scripts and supporting metadata used for SNP filtering, genetic-diversity estimation, population-structure analysis, AMOVA and FST estimation, linkage-disequilibrium analysis, genome scans with poolfstat and pcadapt, candidate-locus annotation, and manuscript figures.